stockparfait/logging/README.md

 This package implements logging by levels: `debug`, `info`, `warning` and `error`.

-This package is inspired and is design to be loosely compatible to the [`luci/common/logging`](https://pkg.go.dev/go.chromium.org/luci/common/logging) package.
+This package is inspired by, and is designed to be loosely compatible to the [`luci/common/logging`](https://pkg.go.dev/go.chromium.org/luci/common/logging) package.
 The reason for reimplementation is that LUCI is a huge mono-repo, which may be an overkill for smaller projects, or projects unrelated to Cloud